Washington D.C. Residential Lease Agreement

 Applicable to anyone in Washington D.C. filing an application to lease.

-- Copies of housing code and property maintenance code violation reports, including all violations within the past 12 months plus any citations beyond that timeline which are still present
+• Copies of violation reports related to the housing and property maintenance code, including all violations within the past 12 months plus any issues still present on the property

-- Disclosure if dwelling unit is registered as, or in the process of converting to, a condominium or cooperative or other use that is not a housing accommodation
+• Disclosure if dwelling unit is registered as, or in the process of converting to, a condominium or cooperative or use other than as housing accommodation

 Download: Washington D.C.
 RAD Form 3 (PDF)